Larsende/F5_Agility_2018_Security_in_AWS/docs/Labs/Lab2/hackazon.rst

    .. figure: ./images/image205.png

 #.
-Now take the Elastic IP you found earlier and open a web browser and go to 'https://<Elastic IP>'.
+Now take the Elastic IP you found earlier and open a web browser and go to .
 You will get a certificate error for mismatch but after ignoring the certificate error you should start seeing the hackazon web page.